mpmckenna8/flashenode/readme.md

 ## Usage:

-For some examples of how to use this module look in the tests directory, I think the tests/singular.js file should even run if you don't have imagemagick installed already.
+For some examples of how to use this module look in the tests directory, I think

 But i don't think npm will let you install the package without [imagemagick](https://www.imagemagick.org/script/index.php) so make sure you have that installed.